pyBRAvo/pyBRAvo/README.md

 # DataHUB

 ## Synopsis
-The SyMeTRIC Data Hub, is a web application for biomedical data integration and reuse.
+The SyMeTRIC Data Hub is a web application for biomedical data integration and reuse.

 ## Requirements
 - git